Rey Mysterio: Personal life

 Gutiérrez is of Mexican descent.
 He and his wife, Angie, have two children: a son, Dominik, and a daughter, Aalyah.
 He has tattoos of his children's names on his right and left biceps, tattoos dedicated to his wife, and a tattoo with the initials "EG" for his best friend and fellow wrestler, Eddie Guerrero, who died in 2005.
 Gutiérrez is part of an extended family of wrestlers, including his son Dominik, uncle Rey Misterio, and his cousins El Hijo de Rey Misterio and Metalika.
+In 2026, Gutiérrez announced that Aalyah had begun her professional wrestling training, but is listed under her real last name.
+That September, Aalyah signed with WWE to begin her training at the WWE Performance Center.

 On March 19, 2007, Sports Illustrated published an article in its continuing series investigating a steroid and HGH ring used by a number of professional athletes in several sports.
 That article mentioned several current and former WWE wrestlers, including Gutierrez who was alleged to have obtained nandrolone and stanozolol.
 WWE subsequently stated that the allegations preceded the Talent Wellness program WWE launched in February 2006.
 On August 27, 2009, WWE announced that Gutierrez would receive a 30-day suspension due to a violation of the wellness program.
 Days later, Gutierrez defended himself in a newspaper interview by explaining the drugs as being on a prescription for his knee and arm.
 While the Wellness Policy allows for prescribed drugs, Gutierrez further contested he had been on a family holiday and subsequently in Europe promoting SummerSlam, giving him only a day to provide the prescription after being notified.
 On April 26, 2012, WWE suspended Gutierrez for 60 days due to a second violation of their wellness program.

 Gutiérrez and his wrestling gear were credited as one of the inspirations for the 2014 Mexican National football teams jerseys for that years World Cup.